 Stress is a trait that has been present in humans for thousands of years and is there to make your body respond to threats.
-Stress hormones such as adrenaline are released, resulting in increased heart rate, breathing and the feeling of nervousness or fear.
-This is called the fight or flight response, which simply means that your body is preparing to either stay and face the threat or try and escape from it.
+Stress hormones such as adrenaline are released, resulting in increased heart rate, quickened breathing and the feeling of nervousness or fear.
+This is called the 'fight or flight' response, which simply means that your body is preparing to either stay and face the threat or try and escape from it.

-There are many stresses in modern life such as pressures with work, family, health and finances.
-Some stress can be good (for example, it is ok to feel a bit nervous before an exam or interview because it will motivate you to do more preparation).
+There are many stresses in modern life, such as pressures with work, family, health and finances.
+Some stress can be good (for example, it is OK to feel a bit nervous before an exam or interview because it will motivate you to do more preparation).
 However, it can become a problem if the stress is present a lot of the time and it is affecting your life.
-If stress continues for a prolonged period then you are at risk of developing high blood pressure which can lead to heart attacks or stroke.
+If stress continues for a prolonged period, you are at risk of developing high blood pressure which can lead to heart attacks or stroke.

 Stress affects different people in different ways.
 Symptoms include:

 - Identify what stresses you: write down your feelings, situations, talk to a friend

 - Relax: go for a walk, learn to meditate, read a book or take a hot bath.
 Releasing stress tension helps you calm the heart's pace, digest food normally, and protect your immune system